Skip to content

 What Is an LLC?

-A Limited Liability Company is a business structure that offers personal liability protection and tax benefits to owners.
+An LLC is an acronym for Limited Liability Company — a business structure that offers personal liability protection and tax benefits to owners.
 LLCs basically separate company owners from their business entities, which means they won't be held responsible if their business violates a law.

 LLCs are popular among small business owners because they offer some of the same protections as corporations, but with less paperwork and fewer restrictions.